MrAlias/rkhunter/README.md

 ## Module Description

 RKHunter (Rootkit Hunter) is a Unix-based tool that scans for rootkits, backdoors and possible local exploits.
-The rkhunter module allows you to manage the installation of the rkhunter pakage, configuration of how the tool is used, and managments automated usage of the tool.
+The rkhunter module allows you to manage the installation of the rkhunter pakage, configuration of how the tool is used, and manages automated usage of the tool.

 ## Setup